graasp/docs/blog/unlisted/unlisted-staging-updates.md

 - During the export process, only writers have the privilege to access hidden items.
 - The functionality to copy item thumbnails has been introduced.
 - The interface introduces some visual changes.
 We're in the process of adding more changes in the future releases.
+- The resizing setting for images is fixed.

 ## Graasp Player